 State Accommodations Tax Funds

-The Town of Summerville is accepting applications for funding from state accommodations tax funds received in 2019.
-In order to be considered, the completed application must be received by the Town Clerk by 2:00 PM on Friday, May 29, 2020.
+The Town of Summerville is accepting applications for funding to be distributed in July 2021 to tourism-related organizations and events from State Accommodations Tax funds collected in 2020.
+In order to be considered, the completed application must be received by the Town Clerk by 2:00 PM on Friday, May 28, 2021.
 Late or incomplete applications will not be accepted.
-If you have any questions, please contact Beth Messervy at firstname.lastname@example.org.
+If you have any questions, please contact Beth Messervy at firstname.lastname@example.org..
+To apply, click here.